Zapratkyn/webserv/README.md

 - Then it parses all the servers, using the options in the configuration file and giving each server a unique name

-- Each port is used to set a socket
+- Each port is used to set a listening socket

 - The main loop starts and waits for new connections

-- We use the std::time() function to limit connections to 1 connection/sec/client (Doesn't always work.
-Dunno why)

 - The Webserv splits the request into header and body